TartanLlama/codeart/submit.md

 Your <span class="has-text-primary">code</span> does *not* need to compile or run.
 It might not even be text: feel free to submit images.

 For some ideas, have a look at [code {poems}](http://code-poems.com), [Source Code Poetry](https://www.sourcecodepoetry.com/), and [./code --poetry](http://code-poetry.com/), but do not limit yourself to the styles which are featured in these places.

+Give it a go; you might surprise yourself!

 <p></p>
 Submission guidelines: